letientai299/playground/rust/book/readme.md

 ## 11. Writing Automated Tests

-- [ ] 11.1.
+- [x] 11.1.
 How to Write Tests
+  - Built-in test features in Rust is much less useful than Go.
+There's no built-in benchmark (yet, it's on unstable channel), no table-driven test, no rexgex matching support for panic message (Go doens't have this built-in, but at least we can implement it easily via `defer` and `recover`).
-- [ ] 11.2.
+- [x] 11.2.
 Controlling How Tests Are Run
+  - There's no `t.Skip()` to ignore test programmatically.
+  - Clion can't generate Rust test.
-- [ ] 11.3.
+- [x] 11.3.
 Test Organization
+  - Unit tests live in `src`, in each file they're testing. the convention is use module `tests` and `cfg(test)`
+  - `tests` folder is for integration test.
+    - Files in subdirectories of the `tests` directory don’t get compiled as separate crates or have sections in the test output.
+Put common util in these sub directories instead.

 ## 12. An I/O Project: Building a Command Line Program

-- [ ] 12.1.
+- [x] 12.1.
 Accepting Command Line Arguments
+  - Shit, `env::args()` will panic if input contains Unicode.
-- [ ] 12.2.
+- [x] 12.2.
 Reading a File
-- [ ] 12.3.
+- [x] 12.3.
 Refactoring to Improve Modularity and Error Handling
+  - Using `()` is the idiomatic way to indicate that we’re calling `run` for its side effects only
-- [ ] 12.4.
+- [x] 12.4.
 Developing the Library’s Functionality with Test Driven Development
-- [ ] 12.5.
+- [x] 12.5.
 Working with Environment Variables
-- [ ] 12.6.
+- [x] 12.6.
 Writing Error Messages to Standard Error Instead of Standard Output

 ## 13. Functional Language Features: Iterators and Closures